pragdave/data_division/README.md

           end
         end

-3. Create and populate structures based on this record:
+3. Create and populate structures based on this structure:

-       neptune = Planet.new_record(
+       neptune = Planet.new(
            name:       "Neptune",
            mass:       1.024e26,
            moon_count: 14)